Ney

-The Egyptian ney consists of a hollow cylinder with finger-holes.
-Sometimes a brass, horn, or plastic mouthpiece is placed at the top to protect the wood from damage, and to provide a sharper and more durable edge to blow on.
 The ney consists of a piece of hollow cane or giant reed with five or six finger holes and one thumb hole.
+The Arabic ney is played without any mouthpiece.
+This contrasts with the Turkish ney that sometimes have a brass, horn, or plastic mouthpiece which is placed at the top to protect the wood, to produce a steeper sound, and protect it from damage, with a better edge to blow on.
 Modern neys may instead be made of metal or plastic tubing.
 The pitch of the ney varies depending on the region and the finger arrangement.
 A highly skilled ney player, called neyzen, can reach more than three octaves, though it is more common to have several "helper" neys to cover different pitch ranges or to facilitate playing technically difficult passages in other dastgahs or maqams.

 In Romanian, this instrument is called "fluier", the word nai is applied to a curved pan flute while an end-blown flute resembling the Persian ney is referred to as caval.

 Typology

 The typical Persian ney has six holes, one of which is on the back.
-Egyptian and Turkish neys normally have seven holes, six in front and one thumb-hole in the back.
+Arabic and Turkish neys normally have seven holes, six in front and one thumb-hole in the back.

-The interval between the holes is a semitone, although microtones (and broader pitch inflections) are achieved via partial hole-covering, changes of embouchure, or positioning and blowing angle.
+The interval between the holes ranges from a semitone to three quarter tones, although microtones (and broader pitch inflections) are achieved via partial hole-covering, changes of embouchure, or positioning and blowing angle.
 Microtonal inflection is common and crucial to various traditions of taqsim (improvisation in the same scale before a piece is played).

 Neys are constructed in various keys.
 In the Egyptian and Arabic system, there are seven common ranges: the longest and lowest-pitched is the Rast which is roughly equivalent to C in the Western equal temperament system, followed by the Dukah in D, the Busalik in E, the Jaharka in F, the Nawa in G, the Hussayni in A, and the Ajam in B (or B♭), with the Dukah Ney being the most common.

 Advanced players will typically own a set of several neys in various keys, although it is possible (albeit difficult) to play fully chromatically on any instrument.
 A slight exception to this rule is found in the extreme lowest range of the instrument, where the fingering becomes quite complex and the transition from the first octave (fundamental pitches) to the second is rather awkward.

 Kargı düdük

-Gargy-tuyduk (Karghy tuiduk) is a long reed flute whose origin, according to legend, is connected with Alexander of Macedonia, and a similar instrument existed in ancient Egypt.
+The kargı düdük is a long reed flute whose origin, according to legend, is connected with Alexander the Great, and a similar instrument existed in ancient Egypt.
 Kargı in Turkish means reed (Arundo donax, also known as Giant reed).
 The sound of the gargy-tuyduk has much in common with the two-voiced kargyra.
 During the playing of the gargy-tuyduk the melody is clearly heard, while the lower droning sound is barely audible.

 The allay epic songs have been described by the Turkologist N. Baskakov who divides them into three main types: